aLosada7/edene/README.md

 # Edene

-Edene is a Design System which actually contains the foundations (_core_) and _three_ implementations written in Typescript.
+Edene aims to give you everything you need to create a Design System.
+It contains a list of completely customizable and reusable React components, animations and hooks.
+It has been written entirely in Typescript.

+It actually contains the foundations (_core_) and _three_ different implementations:

 -   Foundations: Includes all the necessary to be used as a Design System for your applications.
 It contains tokens, which represent the shared values that maintain consistency across our system
 -   Components: a list of reusable React components